Why Waiting to Incorporate Costs More Than Starting

 There is a common assumption among solo founders: when uncertain, wait.
 Gather more information.
 Let the situation clarify.
 The logic is intuitive — acting with incomplete information creates risk, so waiting should reduce it.

 In practice, waiting is not neutral.
 It is a decision with its own consequences.
 Options expire.
 Dependencies accumulate.
 Patterns that would have been easy to address early become embedded in the structure.
-The clarity that was supposed to arrive often does not — and by the time the founder recognizes this, the landscape of available choices has narrowed.
+The clarity that was supposed to arrive often does not — and by the time the founder recognizes this, the range of available choices has narrowed.

 Waiting feels like preserving options